A DAY TRIP TO NATIONAL TRUST CLUMBER PARK NOTTINGHAM

-It covers a vast 3,800 acres.
-You’d struggle to cover it all in a week, let alone in a day, but a day was all we had so with toothpaste on our chins and socks on inside out we arrived good and early to fit as much in as we could.
+It covers a vast 3,800 acres and you’d struggle to cover it all in a week, let alone in a day.
+But, a day was all we had, so with toothpaste on our chins and socks on inside out we arrived good and early to fit as much in as we could.

-There are several routes, through woodland, heathland and lakeside, but we chose the shortest (5 miles) which takes you around the serpentine lake and through the picturesque Victorian Hardwick Village where once upon a time a life was carved for the estates employee’s.
+There are several Clumber Park cycle routes, through woodland, heathland and lakeside, (You can see the National Trust Clumber Park map here) but we chose the shortest (5 miles) which takes you around the serpentine lake and through the picturesque Victorian Hardwick Village, where once upon a time a life was carved for the estates’ employees.
 It gives you a glimpse into how large this residence must have been to warrant such a payroll.
-Unfortunately, today, the house no longer stands, but as you finish your 5 miles of pedaling you will approach the front of the estate from the other side of the river and see the old buildings which are still in tact, including the old Gothic church and the stables.
+Unfortunately, today, the house no longer stands, but as you finish your 5 miles of pedaling you will approach the front of the estate from the other side of the river and see the old buildings which are still intact, including the old Gothic church and the stables.

-Lunch At The Garden Tea House
+Lunch At The Clumber Park Cafe, The Garden Tea House

-The Clumber Park cafe is a 19th century beauty, set in the head gardeners house – probably his living room.
-Apparently the Newcastle’s were struggling to find a man to take on the massive responsibility of the role so they built this house and advertised that it came with the post – quite an extra for just a servant.
-And, if you take a circular walk around the building you’ll notice it doesn’t have a proper front door, just a bog standard door resembling the back entrance of a normal Victorian house – after all, it wouldn’t do for a domestic to get above his station and entertain impure thoughts of entering your own house via a proper entreé!
-(See, crazy weird folk)
+The Clumber Park cafe is a 19th-century beauty, set in the head gardener’s house – probably his living room.
+Apparently, the Newcastle’s were struggling to find a man to take on the massive responsibility of the role so they built this house and advertised that it came with the post – quite an extra for just a servant.
+And, if you take a circular walk around the building you’ll notice it doesn’t have a proper front door, just a bog-standard door resembling the back entrance of a normal Victorian house – after all, it wouldn’t do for a domestic to get above his station and entertain impure thoughts of entering your own house via a proper entreé!

 There are plenty of seats outside too in the well-kept cottage-garden if the weather is on your side.

-The Walled Kitchen Garden
+The National Trust Clumber Park Walled Kitchen Garden

 Anyway, none of Sarah’s facts were so gross.
-In fact, she inspired awe of the Victorians and their gardening/landscaping skills.
-Carefully designed to make the most of heat and wind flow and plants grown not just for aesthetics but for efficiency and productiveness too – they were clever folk and Sarah kept us entertained with her vast knowledge.
-One mad detail we were told was that one of the Duchesses demanded a new carnation for her lapel every day and it was somebody’s crazy job to get that carnation to her where ever she be in the country!
-(Crazy weird woman)
+In fact, she inspired awe in the Victorians and their gardening/landscaping skills.
+Carefully designed to make the most of heat and wind flow, and plants grown not just for aesthetics but for efficiency and productiveness too.
+They were clever folk and Sarah kept us entertained with her vast knowledge.
+One mad detail we were told was that one of the Duchesses demanded a new carnation for her lapel every day and it was somebody’s crazy job to get that carnation to her where ever she may be in the country!